Magdaléna Štrompachová

 Magdaléna Štrompachová (/sk/; née Magdolna Drescher; 23 September 1919 in Budapest – 17 November 1988 in Bratislava) was a Hungarian-Slovak painter and restorer.
-She founded a fine arts school with her husband Ludwig Strompach where she was a teacher (1964–1973) Many artists followed her classes, her children were among them.
+She founded a fine arts school with her husband Ludwig Strompach where she was a teacher (1964–1973).
+She received several awards for her artistic and pedagogical work over the course of her career.
+Many artists followed her classes, her children were among them.
+Her works are held in Slovakia, Hungary, Austria, and Germany.

 Life

 Magdaléna Štrompachová grew up in Baja.
 Her mother was an amateur pianist and her father was a violin teacher and player.

 She studied at the Hungarian University of Fine Arts.
 In 1946, she moved to Prague with her husband, where she worked in a cinema studio, and in 1950 to Slovakia.
+While in Czechoslovakia, she worked as one of the early animators at the Krátký film Praha (Short Film Prague) studio, contributing character and puppet designs for fairy-tale animated films.
 From 1986 on, she lived between Budapest and Bratislava.